History of Herod Antipas: Why Jesus called him That Fox

-Like his father, he was a lover of great and artistic architectural works and built the beautiful Tiberias (named after guess who) as the capital of his kingdom on the shore of the Sea of Galilee, which was renamed to Sea of Tiberias.
+Like his father, he loved great and artistic architectural works.
+He built the beautiful Tiberias (named after guess who) as the capital of his kingdom on the shore of the Sea of Galilee, which was renamed to Sea of Tiberias.
 Similar to his father, you could say he was an Italophile.
-Jesus appeared before him during his many trails on Good Friday, having been sent to him by Pilate.
+Jesus appeared before him during his many trials on Good Friday, having been sent to him by Pilate.
 But after the audience, Antipas sent Jesus back to Pilate.

 Bill Petro, your friendly neighborhood historian

 Inspired in part by Paul L. Maier’s In the Fullness of Time